Thirteenth Avenue (Brooklyn): Description

 In Borough Park, 13th Avenue is primarily zoned as either a commercial district, or a residential district with commercial shops on the first floor.
 A New York Times reporter compared the stretch of 13th Avenue in Borough Park to the Lower East Side at the beginning of the 20th century, where Orthodox Jews could buy anything they needed.
 The huge selection on 13th Avenue includes religious items, silver Judaica, Jewish books, electronics, modest clothing for men and women, children's clothes, wig stores, kosher meat markets, kosher bakeries, and kosher candy stores.
 All kinds of ethnic and modern Jewish dining establishments abound, including restaurants, cafes, delis and pizza stores, all with strict rabbinic supervision.
 Specialty clothing satisfying the different minhagim (customs) of the various Hasidic sects in the neighborhood is readily available.
 Thirteenth Avenue is known as the "Avenue of Values".
 In the days preceding major Jewish holidays, 13th Avenue is also filled with sidewalk vendors selling holiday needs.

 The sidewalks and street are often congested, and parking is at a premium.
 Locals and tourists flood the avenue on Sundays and the eves of Jewish holidays.
 In 1989 the two-way avenue was converted to one-way in an effort to reduce congestion, but the traffic remains heavy.
 Children and strollers are seen everywhere, as the Haredi Jewish residents with typically large families shop for their needs.
 Borough Park is considered a low-crime neighborhood, and parents often leave their babies unattended in strollers outside stores and restaurants.

 Notwithstanding the weekday hustle and bustle, shops close and cars disappear on the Jewish Sabbath and Jewish holidays.
 The handful of chain stores, such as Rite Aid, Duane Reade and The Children's Place, also close on the Jewish Sabbath and Jewish holidays.
 On these days, Hasidim garbed in their holiday finery traverse the avenue to attend morning synagogue services, and couples stroll with their baby carriages in the afternoon.

 Since 1999, 13th Avenue has been the site for a nightly Simchat Beit HaShoeivah musical performance during the intermediate days of Sukkot, organized by Chabad Rabbi Aaron Ginsburg.

 Raoul Wallenberg Way

 On December 9, 2012, the first day of Hanukkah, the stretch of 13th Avenue between 36th and 60th streets was co-named Raoul Wallenberg Way in honor of the Swedish diplomat who saved 100,000 Hungarian Jews during the Holocaust.
 Legislation for the renaming was submitted by New York City Councilmen David G. Greenfield and Brad Lander in conjunction with the Raoul Wallenberg Centennial Celebration Commission.
 Hundreds of people attended the naming ceremony.
 According to speakers at the event, many of the individuals rescued by Wallenberg immigrated to Borough Park to establish their families.
-The neighborhood is home to the largest concentration of Holocaust survivors in the United States.
+The neighborhood is home to the largest concentration of Holocaust survivors and their descendants in the United States.